AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/architecture/magento.md

     Please see [Connecting AEM Commerce with Magento](#magento) on how to configure the Adobe I/O CLI for Cloud Manager.

+>[!NOTE]
+>
+>The configured authorization token is only available and used on AEM author instances for security reasons.
+AEM publish instances cannot show staged data.

+Authorization

 ## AEM CIF Core Component Architecture {#cif-core-components}

 ![AEM CIF Core Component Architecture](../assets/cif-component-architecture.jpg)